 You drive down a dirt road to get to the trailhead, and there you’ll see the gate and trailhead signage.

-The trail starts off fairly reminiscent for a hill country park.
+The trail starts fairly reminiscent of a hill country park.
 Open spaces, mesquite and oak trees, and hills off in the distance.

 After half a mile you’re greeted with a sign pointing left for the Tie Slide Overlook Trail.

-I definitely recommend checking this trail out to enjoy the scenic overlook that’s at the end.
+I recommend checking this trail out to enjoy the scenic overlook that’s at the end.